Best of Doors Open: A Tale of Glorious Malone’s Fine Sausage

 Walnut St. factory is a tangy slice of Milwaukee history and African American culture.

-The 2018 Doors Open Milwaukee takes place on September 22rd and 23th from 10 a.m. to 5 p.m.
+The 2019 edition of Doors Open Milwaukee takes place on September 28th and 29th from 10 a.m. to 5 p.m.
 Here’s a look at one of our favorite destinations of the annual event in our Best of Doors Open series.
+Glorious Malone’s Fine Sausage will be open to the public on Saturday from 10 a.m. to 5 p.m.

 Doors Open Milwaukee offers a chance for curious visitors to lift a veil of secrecy and learn about the inner workings, the “guts” if you will, of one of Milwaukee’s most storied African American-owned businesses.
 Vegetarians beware, this stop may not be for you.
 But for everyone else, Glorious Malone’s Fine Sausage at 300 W. Walnut St. offers adventurous meaty concoctions, specializing in a pungent and mysterious creation called head cheese.
 But more on that later.
 Perhaps even more remarkable is the story of how Glorious Malone’s came to be.